maxwell912/Airports/README.md

 Airport searcher

 Get csv data file and search column as cli args or from appConf.yaml
-Return all rows which column note starts with it.
+Read prefix, then return all rows which column note starts with it.